 In accordance with the City of Bayswater Strategic Community Plan 2021-2031, the following applies:

 Goal L1: Engage the community in a meaningful way.

-Provide opportunities for the community to have their say and consider their views resources in a financially sustainable way.
+Provide opportunities for the community to have their say and consider their views when making decisions.

 Goal L2: Plan and deliver projects and services in a sustainable way.